ammirato/active_vision_dataset_processing/README.md

   ROHIT_BASE_PATH = /path/to/dataset/
 ```

+#DATA LOADING
+A starting point for loading our data in python for detection
+or classification of instances.
+See `data_loading/demo.py`

+#Visualizations
+Use the code here to visualize our data.

-##Running code
+##Running visualizaion code
 Everything is a function.
 See examples below
 for how to run certain functions, or look at the README
-in your directory of interest.
-(Currently `visualizations`
+in the visualizations directory
-is the only interesting one)
 ###Python
 To run a python function from the command line:
   ```